commtech/fscc-linux/README.md

 ioctl(port_fd, FSCC_SET_CLOCK_BITS, &clock_bits);
 ```

-NOTE: A complete example of how to do this along with how to calculate
+_A complete example of how to do this along with how to calculate
 these clock bits can be found in the file
-      fscc-linux/examples/c/set-clock-bits.c.
+fscc-linux/examples/c/set-clock-bits.c.#

-###  Operating Driver
+#####  Operating Driver
 The FSCC driver typically (but not always) works in "frames".
 This means that
 data typically is packaged together in permanent chunks.
 If the card received
 two frames of data prior to you retrieving the data you will only get one chunk